Updated January 2017.

 Preparing for Pi PC

 Along with the Pi itself, you’ll need a few extras.
-To use the computer as a desktop PC, you will need a keyboard and mouse, items you may have avoided using if you’ve been accessing the device via SSH.
+To use the computer as a desktop PC, you will need a keyboard and mouse, something you may have avoided if you’ve been accessing the device via SSH.

-You’ll also need to install your preferred Raspberry Pi operating system, such as Raspbian, although there are several alternatives of varying degrees of suitability.
+You’ll also need to install your preferred Raspberry Pi operating system.
+While there are several alternatives of varying degrees of suitability, we recommend the latest Raspbian Jessie with the PIXEL desktop environment.
 Also consider a hard disk drive and other storage if you’re planning to try using the Pi as a standard desktop long-term.

 Our guide to the cost of a Raspberry Pi should give you an idea of what you will need for this configuration, and how much you may need to spend.